-2.0 About This Manual
+2.0 About this manual

-This manual is provided by JET, covering the safe operation and maintenance procedures for a JET Model JWDS-1632OSC Drum Sander.
+This manual is provided by JET, covering the safe operation and maintenance procedures for a JET Model JWDS-1632 and JWDS-1836 Drum Sander.
 This manual contains instructions on installation, safety precautions, general operating procedures, maintenance instructions and parts breakdown.
 Your machine has been designed and constructed to provide consistent, long-term operation if used in accordance with the instructions as set forth in this document.